GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/card-types.md

 - Has a name, cost, trait(s), power modifier, and HP modifier.
 - May have aspect icons, abilities, and a unique icon (⟡).
 - Played by paying its cost and attaching it to a unit in play.
+- Enters play ready (not exhausted).
 - May have specific attachment restrictions.
 - Can be attached to friendly or enemy units.
 - Defeated when the attached unit leaves play or by an ability.

 ## Token

-- Has a second type, such as "token upgrade."
+- A token is a type of card that also has a second type, such as a "token upgrade."
-- Set aside at the start of the game.
-- Cannot be shuffled into decks or discarded.
+- Tokens are set aside at the start of the game.
+They cannot be shuffled into decks, played from hand, resourced, or discarded.
+- Tokens are not considered "played" when they enter play.
+- If a token would move to an out-of-play zone for any reason, set it aside instead.
+It is still considered to have left play.
 - No limit on tokens available to a player.
 - Examples:
   - Experience token: Gives +1 power and +1 HP to the attached unit.
   - [Shield](/docs/keywords/#shield) token: Prevents the next instance of damage to the attached unit.

 ## Card Anatomy

+Note that not all cards have all of these elements.
+The following list covers the possible components across all card types:

 1. Name: Top of the card (also bottom for upgrades)
 2. Subtitle: Under the name (if present)